What is it ?

 Note for participants of GLAMBIE Workshop (28.08.2023 – 30.08.2023)

 The second Glacier Mass Balance Intercomparison Exercise (GLAMBIE) workshop will take place also in Edinburgh during the first half of the week.
 This is a rare opportunity to connect the modelling and remote sensing communities!
-We will likely organize a joint session and social event either on Tuesday or Wednesday.
-GLAMBIE participants are welcome to register to the OGGM workshop if they are interested (we will do our best to accommodate all wishes, depending on room availability, for more information on accomodation see below).
+We have organized a joint session and social event on Wednesday.

 Who can participate ?